Developer-DAO/pixel-avatars/contract/README.md

 ## Deployment

+**IMPORTANT: Before deploying**

+Our contract is **upgradeable**.
+This means that there are now three contracts -- and the proxy holds the data while the deployed contract holds the code.
+This way you can upgrade the contract without losing your data.
+There are some changes, for example you replace constructors with inializers.

+I'd suggest you read OpenZeppelin's Upgrades Plugin [How Plugins Work](https://docs.openzeppelin.com/upgrades-plugins/1.x/#how-plugins-work) to get more familiar.
+I also found this forum post helpful: <https://forum.openzeppelin.com/t/openzeppelin-upgrades-step-by-step-tutorial-for-hardhat/3580>.

+Also **Upgradeable Contract** means there are two types of deploys:

+-   an initial deploy (only do once to setup initial 3 contracts), and
+-   an upgrade deploy on each subsequent release

+Please make sure that you have set the correct `SERVER_ADDRESS` in the `.env` file.
+The address should correspond to the associated webserver private key.

+Each environment should have their separate keypair - this is important.

+See `/web-server/README.md` for more information.

 ### Compile contract

 This will lint and style your code, as well as create artifacts consumed by the frontend.